 Facebook Live videos are getting a lot of attention recently.
-And with good reason – right now they are at the top of the algorithm in terms of reach and engagement.
+And with good reason – it’s a great way to promote your music.
+And right now they are at the top of the algorithm in terms of reach and engagement.
 In other words, Facebook prioritizes live videos in the newsfeed.

 There are a ton of articles out there explaining how to use Facebook live, so today I want to dive in a little deeper and discuss how you as an indie musician can sell more music with Facebook Live.
 Because that’s what we’re all aiming for, right? 🙂